No. 46 Squadron RAF: Norway

 The outbreak of war found 46 Squadron at RAF Digby, equipped with Hawker Hurricanes.
 Action with the enemy came quickly when, at the end of October 1939, Squadron Leader Barwell, Pilot Officer Plummer and F/Sgt Edward Shackley attacked a formation of 12 Heinkel 115s, destroying one each, and scattering the remainder.
 The next six months were uneventful, consisting in the main of providing air cover for the shipping convoys steaming along the East Coast; a few enemy aircraft were sighted but no contacts were made.

 In May 1940, the squadron was selected to form part of the Expeditionary Force in Norway, which had been invaded by the Germans on 9 April.
 The Hurricanes were embarked on and, despite doubts that a Hurricane could take off from a carrier flight deck in a flat calm, they all took to the air without difficulty, thanks to the efforts of the ship's engineers, who managed to get the Glorious up to a speed of 30 knots.
 No. 46 Squadron assembled at Bardufoss and began operation on 26 May; patrols were maintained over the land and naval forces at Narvik without respite, some of the pilots going without sleep for more than 48 hours.
 Conditions on the ground were very basic with poor runways and primitive servicing and repair facilities.

 Many air combats took place, and in its brief campaign in Norway the squadron accounted for at least 14 enemy aircraft, besides probably destroying many others.
 On 7 June the squadron was ordered to evacuate Norway immediately and, on the night of 7 through 8 June, the Hurricanes were successfully flown back to Glorious — a dangerous procedure as none of the aircraft were fitted with deck arrester hooks.
 In fact this would be the first time that high-performance monoplanes without tailhooks had landed on an aircraft carrier.
 The Hurricanes of 46 Squadron had been flown off from their land bases to keep them from being destroyed in the evacuation after the pilots discovered that a 15 lb sandbag carried in the rear of the Hurricane allowed full brakes to be applied immediately on landing.

 The ground parties embarked on and SS Monarch of Bermuda and reached the UK safely, but the squadron's aircraft and eight of its pilots were lost when Glorious was sunk by German battleships Scharnhorst and Gneisenau on 9 June 1940.
-The two pilots who survived were the Squadron Commander, Squadron Leader (later Air Chief Marshal) "Bing" Cross, and the Flight Commander, Flight Lieutenant (later Air Commodore) "Jamie" Jameson, who were indeed fortunate to be amongst the 44 survivors, whilst over 1500 perished.
+The two pilots who survived were the Squadron Commander, Squadron Leader (later Air Chief Marshal) Kenneth Cross, and the Flight Commander, Flight Lieutenant (later Air Commodore) Patrick Jameson.
+There were 44 survivors and 1500 dead.